ZeroSharp/zerosharp.github.com/source/_posts/2014-09-15-replacing-a-class-at-runtime-using-ninject-and-roslyn-part-3.markdown

     }
 ```

-We'll use Ninject here, but you ought to be able to achieve the same with any IoC framework.
+We'll use Ninject here, but you ought to be able to achieve the same with any dependency injection framework.

 So normally, we'd have a binding something like: